-Peaceful 'satyagraha' of farmers in national interest: Rahul
+Peaceful 'Satyagraha' of farmers in national interest: Rahul

 Congress general secretary Priyanka Gandhi Vadra also slammed the government over the farmers issue by posting on Twitter a picture of the multi-layered barricading at one of the farmer protest sites.

-"Why do you scare by the wall of fear?" she tweeted along with the picture.
+"Why are you scaring us with the wall of fear?" she tweeted along with the picture.

 The Congress had on Friday extended support to the countrywide 'chakka jam' called by the farmer unions, saying party workers will stand shoulder to shoulder with farmers in their protest.